library(dplyr)

 0.1 Log in, consent, and survey

 Complete the intro survey on the platform.
-It asks about your prior experience with LLMs and your expectations for the semester.

 0.2 Configure your system prompt